Edgeworth expansions for centered random walks on covering graphs of polynomial volume growth: Introduction and main results

 It is well-known that {\it central limit theorems} (CLTs, in short) are fundamental topics among a lot of branches of mathematics including e.g., probability theory, graph theory, geometric analysis and harmonic analysis.
 They have been studied under various settings intensively and extensively.
 In particular, long time asymptotics of random walks on infinite graphs are affected by not only properties of random walks themselves but also geometric features of underlying spaces such as periodicities and volume growths.

 We mainly deal with {\it covering graphs} as our discrete models of interest in the present paper.
 Given a finitely generated group $\Gamma$, an infinite connected graph $X=(V, E)$ is called a {\it $\Gamma$-covering graph} if $X$ admits free $\Gamma$-actions on itself and the quotient base graph $X_0:=\Gamma \backslash X=(V_0, E_0)$ is a finite graph.
 In particular, $X$ is called a $\Gamma$-{\it crystal lattice} if $\Gamma$ is abelian, which includes classical periodic lattices such as square lattices, triangular lattices and hexagonal lattices.
-For an edge $e \in E$, we denote by $o(e)$, $t(e)$ and $\ol{e}$ the origin, the terminus and the inverse edge of $e$, respectively.
-We put $E_x=\{e \in E \, | \, o(e)=x\}$ for $x \in V.$
+We here emphasize that the study of covering graphs is closely related to e.g., crystallography, tilling theory and material sciences.
+See \cite{S} for more details with extensive references therein.

 There exist several papers in which some long time asymptotics of random walks on crystal lattices are discussed.
 In general, it is not possible to apply the usual techniques to obtain such asymptotics directly to the case where the underlying space is a graph, since the notion of scale changes on graphs is not defined properly.
 Kotani and Sunada studied long time asymptotics of random walks on a crystal lattice $X$ by placing a special emphasis on the geometric feature of $X$ in e.g. \cite{KS00-CMP, KS00-TAMS}.
 Especially, they introduced the notion of harmonic realization of $X$, which is a discrete harmonic map $\Phi_0 : X \to \Gamma \otimes \mathbb{R}=\mathbb{R}^d$ to characterize an equilibrium configuration of $X$.
 Among their studies, they developed a new mathematical branch called the {\it discrete geometric analysis} and it has been effectively applied to capture some asymptotics of random walks on $X$.
 See e.g., \cite{KS06, IKK}.